 Documentation of alternative examination format

 Please note that if the department decides on an alternative examination format that deviates from the syllabus, this must be documented and recorded in the registry.
-This is in accordance with the decision approved by the Vice-Chancellor Decision regarding the start of the 2021 autumn semester as a result of COVID-19.
+Read more in the decisions approved by the Vice-Chancellor:

 The purpose of the deviation from a course syllabus should be to prevent the spread of COVID-19 and the motivation should include the keyword COVID-19.

-Template and guidance can be found on COVID-19 templated and signposting
+Template and guidance can be found on COVID-19 templates and signposting

 Advising against video-monitored written examinations